YottaDB/YDBDoc/libyottadb/SimpleAPI.rst

 Simple API
 ==========

-As all subscripts and node data passed to lobyottadb using the Simple API are strings, use the ``printf()`` and ``scanf()`` family of functions to convert between numeric values and strings which are `canonical numbers`_.
+As all subscripts and node data passed to libyottadb using the Simple API are strings, use the ``printf()`` and ``scanf()`` family of functions to convert between numeric values and strings which are `canonical numbers`_.